The number of primes in short intervals and numerical calculations for Harman's sieve: The final decomposition II: Upper Bound

-By Lemma~\ref{l21}, we can give an asymptotic formula for the first sum on the right--hand side.
-For the second sum, we can perform a straightforward decomposition if we have $\boldsymbol{\alpha}_{3} \in \boldsymbol{D}^{+}$, and we can perform a role--reversal if we have $\boldsymbol{\alpha}_{3} \in \boldsymbol{D}^{\#}$.
-We can also use Buchstab's identity in reverse to gain some four--dimensional savings.
+By Lemma~\ref{l21}, we can give an asymptotic formula for the first sum on the right-hand side.
+For the second sum, we can perform a straightforward decomposition if we have $\boldsymbol{\alpha}_{3} \in \boldsymbol{D}^{+}$, and we can perform a role-reversal if we have $\boldsymbol{\alpha}_{3} \in \boldsymbol{D}^{\#}$.
+We can also use Buchstab's identity in reverse to gain some four-dimensional savings.
 Altogether, we have the following expression after this decomposition procedure:

 We can give asymptotic formulas for $S_{01}^{\prime}$--$S_{05}^{\prime}$, and we can subtract the contribution of the sum

 from the loss from $T_{01}^{\prime}$ by using Buchstab's identity in reverse.